-Animal Farm is an allegorical novel about a group of farm animals who overthrow their human farmer and set up a farm to serve in the interest of the animals who inhabit it.
+This Animal Farm summary looks at an allegorical novel about a group of farm animals who overthrow their human farmer and set up a farm to serve the interest of the animals who inhabit it.

 The novel was written by George Orwell as a cautionary tale against Stalinism.
 The plot of the book mimics the Russian Revolution of 1917, the death of Lenin and the subsequent rise of Stalin.